phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 ### Link to live website is [here](https://phloreenm.github.io/MP1-CultureCoffee-CI-CoBC-FM/)
 ### Link to this GitHub repo is [here](https://github.com/phloreenm/MP1-CultureCoffee-CI-CoBC-FM/tree/main)

 Some sections of this documentation have been moved to a different file, specific to that content.
-The reason is all that information in this docuemnt only woud've made navigation difficult.
-So for example, `wireframes.md` or `testing.md`, are different files and they are linked in this document.
+The reason is all that information in this docuement only woud've made navigation difficult.
+So for example, `wireframes.md`, `contrast.md` or `testing.md`, are different files and they are linked in this document.
 Inside those separate files there are links back to the main readme.md file too.

 [Back to Table of Contents](#table-of-contents)